 BROSCHBP-CO97(141)—GA-97, O’Brien Avenue Bridge replacement project north of D38/220th h Street.
 Letting date: December 15, 2020.
 Late start date: Spring 2021.
 Contractor: Dixon Construction of Correctionville, IA.
 Bid price: $907,170.40.

 The bridge is funded with Competitive Highway Bridge Program funds administered by the Iowa DOT and allocated to Woodbury County.
 This bridge is fully funded with CHBP and SWAP funds.
 The Board awarded the contract, February 2, 2021.
-A preconstruction meeting is scheduled for March 31st.
-The contractor plans to close the road and start work in mid- May.
-We are currently waiting for a fiber optic cable to be moved by the affected utility.
-A signed detour will be provided.
+The contractor closed the road and start work the week of June 7 and has removed the bridge.
+Channel shaping is also complete.
+Both piers are complete as are both abutments.
+Falsework piling were being driven today, August 5.
+We anticipate a bridge deck pour in three to four weeks.
+A signed detour is provided.

 L-FEMA-B(K46)—73-97, Mason Avenue bridge replacement.
 Letting date: November 24, 2020.
 Late start date: Spring 2021.
 Contractor: Graves Construction.
 Bid price: $1,515,008.32.

 The bridge was severely damaged by flooding on the Little Sioux River in July 2018.
 The bridge has been closed to traffic due to damage caused when the bridge was struck by a large tree during the flood.
 The county engineer’s office obtained FEMA assistance to replace the bridge.
 FEMA and SHPO cleared the project for letting on September 17, 2020.
 The project was let to contract in November 2020.